 More Time for Future You

-I read Procrastinate on Purpose: 5 Permissions to Multiply Your Time several years ago, and I continue to come back to it time and time again.
+I read _Procrastinate on Purpose: 5 Permissions to Multiply Your Time_ several years ago, and I continue to come back to it time and time again.
+This post will illuminate the key points in the book and help you find ways to make more time for yourself in the future.

 The five permissions are the gauntlet that every task should have to navigate: